menzel/nopeak/README.md

 * hg19.fa is the human genome as .fasta-file

-* -k k-mer length: Sets the length of the k-mers to find.
+* -k k-mer length: Can set the length of the k-mers to find.
 The default value is 8 bases.

-## Create motif
+## Export k-mers and create sequence logos

 * Example:
 java -jar NoPeak.jar LOGO --signal reads.csv [--control control.csv] --fraglen 100 [--export-kmers file]